-Using machine learning, Smart Retries chooses optimal times to retry failed payment attempts to increase the chance of successfully paying an invoice.
-The machine learning system behind Smart Retries uses hundreds of time-dependent, dynamic signals, such as:
+Using machine learning, Smart retries chooses the best times to retry failed payment attempts to increase the chance of successfully paying an invoice.
+The machine learning system behind Smart retries uses hundreds of time-dependent, dynamic signals, such as:

 - The number of different devices that have presented a given payment method in the last N hours.

-- The optimal time to pay (payments made for debit cards in certain countries might be slightly more successful at 12:01 AM in local time zones).
+- The best time to pay (payments made for debit cards in certain countries might be slightly more successful at 12:01 AM in local time zones).

 Based on a combination of these factors, Stripe intelligently assesses when to retry payments.
-We continuously learn from new purchaser behaviors and transactions, which provide for a more optimized approach over traditional rules-based payment retry logic.
+We continuously learn from new purchaser behaviors and transactions, which provide for a more targeted approach over traditional rules-based payment retry logic.
 Any invoice with the auto_advance attribute set to

 true goes through the Smart retries flow (if enabled), regardless of the selected payment method.